 - if the amount you paid is an asset

-- which assets test threshold is applied before it affects your rate of payment
+- which assets test threshold applies before it affects your rate of payment

-- if you might be entitled to Rent Assistance
+- if you might be eligible for Rent Assistance.

-Non home owners have a higher assets test limit than home owners.
-The difference between the two limits is the ‘extra allowable amount’.
+Non-homeowners have a higher assets test limit than homeowners.
+The difference between the 2 limits is the extra allowable amount.
 We compare this to your entry contribution.

-- the value of the granny flat interest – if you paid more than your reasonableness test amount, or
+- reasonableness test value of the granny flat interest, if you paid more than your reasonableness test amount

-- the amount you paid for the granny flat interest – if you paid less than your reasonableness test amount
+- amount you paid for the granny flat interest, if you paid less than your reasonableness test amount.

 If you leave within 5 years, we'll review the granny flat interest.

-It’s fine to be away from the home temporarily during the 5 years for up to:
+You can be away from the property temporarily during the 5 years for periods up to either:

-- if it’s due to loss or damage to the home, the period can be extended for up to 2 years
+- 2 years if it's due to loss or damage to the property.